-Other microphones are go-to’s for certain engineers when it comes to certain instruments, sounds, or miking techniques.
+Other microphones are go-to’s for certain engineers regarding certain instruments, sounds, or miking techniques.

 But this isn’t always the case.

 Sometimes we aren’t sure which microphone would sound best in a certain situation.
-The instrument, instrument amplification (if any), voice type (if vocals), room acoustics, environmental noise, microphone preamplifiers, and may more factors need to be taken into account.
+The instrument, instrument amplification (if any), voice type (if vocals), room acoustics, environmental noise, microphone preamplifiers, and many more factors need to be considered.

 Other times we want to venture out and get creative with our microphone choices.
 This is particularly true if there is a budget to choose between different microphones and the time to experiment.